-- Prolonged exposure to the sun can cause health hazards like dehydration and even skin cancer; you'll need to invest in protective clothing to keep yourself safe.
+- Prolonged exposure to the sun can cause health hazards like dehydration and even skin cancer.
+You'll need to invest in protective clothing to keep yourself safe.

-While exercise is great for your health, if you aren't used to repetitive bending, reaching and squatting, you can develop back and joint problems.
+- While exercise is great for your health, if you aren't used to repetitive bending, reaching and squatting, you can develop back and joint problems.

-What You Need to Get Started
+What You Need to Start a Gardening Business

 - Good physical health: You'll need to be in excellent shape to handle the work.
 Prepare for the job by engaging in cardiovascular exercise and strength training.

 - Basic lawn and garden equipment: You will often be expected to supply your own tools, including a shovel, rake, hoe, lawn mower, weed eater, and trowel.
-Note that a commercial mower can cost around $2,000 but you can start smaller and scale up as your business profits.
+Note that a commercial mower can cost around $2,000 but you can start smaller and scale up as your business grows.

 - License and Insurance: Each state has unique licensing laws and insurance requirements.
 Check with your state's small business association to find out what you need to get started.